 Our Los Angeles Petty Theft Lawyer Is Ready to Stand by Your Side

-There are two types of burglary offenses: first degree or residential burglary and second degree or commercial burglary.
-Burglary charges can be filed as a misdemeanor or felony case.
+There are two types of burglary offenses: first-degree burglary or residential burglary and second-degree burglary or commercial burglary.
+Burglary charges can be filed as either a misdemeanor or felony case.

 Robbery consists of using physical force or fear to steal something belonging to someone else.
-If a weapon is used or if the robbed person suffered severe bodily injury, penalties can be significant.
-The legal consequences of these crimes can be harsh, and that’s why it is crucial to reach out to a Los Angeles criminal defense lawyer with enough experience in handling these cases.
+If a weapon is used or the robbed person suffered severe bodily injury, penalties can be significant.
+The legal consequences of these crimes can be harsh, and that’s why it is crucial to reach out to a Los Angeles criminal defense attorney with enough experience in handling these cases.

-Those convicted of theft crimes can face different penalties, including jail time, large fines, mandatory counseling, or probation.
+Those convicted of theft can face different penalties, including jail time, hefty fines, mandatory counseling, or probation.
 It can be incredibly easy to violate the terms of your probation and land right back in jail or prison.

-What Is Mail Theft Los Angeles?
+What Is Mail Theft Los Angeles, California?

-According to the Section 1705 of Title 18 of the United States Code, responsible for the mail theft is a person who “willfully or maliciously injures, tears down or destroys any letterbox or other receptacle intended or used for the receipt or delivery of mail on any mail route, or breaks open the same or willfully or maliciously injures, defaces or destroys any mail deposited therein.”
+According to Section 1705 of Title 18 of the United States Code, responsible for mail theft is a person who “willfully or maliciously injures, tears down or destroys any letterbox or other receptacle intended or used for the receipt or delivery of mail on any mail route, or breaks open the same or willfully or maliciously injures, defaces or destroys any mail deposited therein.”

-Being convicted of a criminal charge may result in harsh penalties, such as jail time, that have life-long consequences.
-Even if you have nothing to hide and want to cooperate, you should consult with a Los Angeles criminal defense attorney before making any legal decisions.
+Being convicted of a criminal charge may result in harsh penalties, such as jail time and getting a criminal record, both of which have life-long consequences.
+Even if you have nothing to hide and want to cooperate, you should consult with a Los Angeles criminal defense lawyer before making any legal decisions.